marcusvinicius2603/versus/README.md

 Editor preferences are available in the [editor config](https://github.com/twbs/bootstrap/blob/master/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <https://editorconfig.org/>.

+## Bugs and feature requests

+Have a bug or a feature request?
+Please first read the [issue guidelines](https://github.com/twbs/bootstrap/blob/master/.github/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/twbs/bootstrap/issues/new).

+<--- ### Running documentation locally

+1. Run through the [tooling setup](https://getbootstrap.com/docs/4.3/getting-started/build-tools/#tooling-setup) to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
+2. Run `npm install` to install Node.js dependencies.
+3. Run `npm start` to compile CSS and JavaScript files, generate our docs, and watch for changes.
+4. Open `http://localhost:9001` in your browser, and voilà.

+Learn more about using Jekyll by reading its [documentation](https://jekyllrb.com/docs/). --->

 ## Community